pedroAkiraDanno/STATIS_LITLE_BY_LITLE2/README.md

-# STATIS_LITLE_BY_LITLE2
+# STATIS_LITLE_BY_LITLE
- SCRIPT to statistiscs the databases by 7 days or 31 days divided databases equals.
+ SCRIPT to STATIS the databases by 7 days or 31 days divided databases equals.